Ways to Avoid Pallet Rack Failure

-Forklifts are one of the most common causes of destruction in a warehouse facility, as they are constantly weaving through aisles upon aisles of pallet rack.
+Forklifts are one of the most common causes of destruction in a warehouse facility, as they are constantly weaving through aisles upon aisles of pallet racks.
 One little mistake can cause the forklift to go careening into a support beam, causing a domino like effect of damage to the majority of the racking within the facility.

 The cost of an accident like this far surpasses the cost of ensuring it doesn’t with simple safety procedures.
 Regular inspection of racking should be mandatory, which will point out any damaged or weakened points before it becomes a problem.
 This includes looking at the entire structure from top to bottom, not just the base.
 The base is the most commonly and easily affected portion of the racking, but there can be just as many concerns up above.